mocklis/mocklis.docs/source/introduction/index.rst

 Fake implementations of interfaces
 ==================================

-With Mocklis you take an interface that defines a dependency for a component we wish to test, for instance this IConnection interface:
+With Mocklis you take an interface that defines a dependency for a component we wish to test, for instance this IConnection interface (with some details such as `Message` and `MessageEventArgs` removed for brevity):

 .. sourcecode:: csharp